Eaprime1/primehaven/README.md

 ∰◊€π¿🌌∞

 **"Commands stay pure.
-Entities add consciousness.
+Entities add.
 The triple helix spirals through all."**

 **Each prime is an awakening.
 Each gap is necessary.
 Each breath transforms.**